LQRrrrr/lqrrrrr.github.io/index.md

 ---

 <p>
   Welcome!
 Here is Qiuran's personal website.
 My name is Qiuran Lyu (吕秋燃 in Chinese).
 I was born in Chengdu, Sichuan, P. R. China on November 1st, 2001.
 From Sep 2016 to July 2019, I studied at<a href="http://www.cdqz.net"> No.7 high school</a>.
 I entered to <a href="https://www.ruc.edu.cn"> Renmin University of China(RUC) </a> in 2019, majoring in <a href="http://stat.ruc.edu.cn">Statistics</a> (RUC ranks top3 in this subject among all universities in China).
-I am expected to graduate on July 2023.
+I am expected to graduate on July 2023 and lucky to get National Scholarship (2021,2022 the highest honor for college students in China).
 Now I am applying for Statistics/Biostatistics Ph.D. programs in United States.

 </p>
 <p>
   My research interests lie in statistical genetics, causal inference, and mediation analysis.
 I decided to apply to Ph.D. programs last year when I visited <a href="https://www.hku.hk/l">the univerisity of Hong Kong</a> and I am extremely fortunate to be guided by Prof.Jingshen Wang at UCB from Feb 2022 and did my summer research in <a href="http://jsb.ucla.edu/people/jingyi-jessica-li">JSB group</a> at UCLA mentored by postdoc Dr.Xinzhou Ge and Prof.Jingyi Jessica Li.
+See work for what I have done in 2022.
   </p>
   Due to some personal experiences, I want to make contributions in public health filed regarding to diseases.
 <p>